 We heard on the way to the training that Denver decriminalized psilocybin.
 That is revolutionary.
 Shout out to Kevin Matthews and the Denver Psilocybin Initiative.
 What a synchronicity to be launching into a psychedelic training retreat as this is being passed.
 After the training we learned that the governor signed a bill changing drug possession charges from a felony to a misdemeanor.

 I texted my lawyer.
-So does this mean I can facilitate psilocybin experiences yet?
+So does this mean I can guide psilocybin experiences yet?
 No, not yet.
 My mind immediately moves towards ways I can legally provide real harm reduction support to all the new people coming into the movement.

 There’s some sort of opportunity here this momentum.